udayvunnam/xng-breadcrumb/README.md

 ### Customize Breadcrumb Styles

-- `<xng-breadcrumb>` defines the least possible specificity for selectors, in order to make it easy to override them.
+- `<xng-breadcrumb>` defines the least possible specificity for selectors, to make it easy to override them.
 - override styles by changing the CSS for corresponding classes.
 (Keep this styles in app root styles file if you don't want to use ::ng-deep)
 - Below are classes visualization to help which class maps to which box
-- (Optional)xng-breadcrumb takes class as input.
-This class will be applied to root of the breadcrumb.
-This can be used to increase the specificity when there are conflicting styles.
+- (Optional)xng-breadcrumb takes 'class' as input.
+This class will be applied to the root of the breadcrumb.
+This can be used to increase specificity when there are conflicting styles.

   ![image](https://user-images.githubusercontent.com/20707504/68110000-f61af700-ff11-11e9-8834-bc754a46b39d.png)